Join Us to Save the USA

 If you believe working families should keep more of their hard-earned money, I’m your candidate.
 Common sense tells us higher taxes drive jobs and businesses away—leaving fewer opportunities and greater hardship behind.

-If you believe we need to be realistic about affordability of consumer goods for everyday Americans, I’m your candidate.
+Everything has gone up in prices - except our paychecks :( If you believe we need to be realistic about affordability of consumer goods for everyday Americans, I’m your candidate.
 Prices that surged during COVID were because of supply chain disruptions and rising energy costs, yet even as energy prices have returned to pre-pandemic levels, everyday goods remain expensive, continuing to strain American families.
 Tariffs imposed by the current administration may have raised government revenue and signaled toughness to global trade partners, but in practice they function as taxes on American importers and consumers, driving up the cost of goods at home.

 If you believe safe district is essential for residents, businesses, and tourism in NC-04, I’m your candidate.
 Common sense tells us no one wants to live or invest in unsafe, no-go zones, and sanctuary cities.
 Crime hurts families, jobs, and our economy.
 From the U.S. Armed Forces to local first responders, those who keep us safe deserve our respect and support.
 Service earned it, America owes it, and I will leave no veteran behind.

 If you believe our daughters and women deserve privacy, dignity, and safety in sports and private spaces, I’m your candidate.
 Common sense tells us God made us who we are, we should cherish that gift.
 Also, women in domestic violence situations and suffering from Battered Woman Syndrome must be rescued.
+Click here to see the teaser of a feature film we are producing to bring awareness to Battered Woman Syndrome and domestic violence.

 As an immigrant myself, I believe in common-sense immigration.
 I believe that U.S. Citizenship is an honor & must be earned.
 If you want immigration based on merit, the rule of law, and assimilation, I am your candidate.
 Common sense tells us that a shared language (English) and respect for American values unite us as one nation.